-3 deaths in Missouri as tornado strikes state capital
+Tornado hits Missouri capital as deadly storms sweep state

 JEFFERSON CITY, Mo.
-(AP) — A tornado caused heavy damage in Missouri’s capital city as severe weather swept across the state overnight, causing at least three deaths and injuring nearly two dozen people as homes and businesses were ripped apart.
+(AP) — A tornado tore apart buildings in Missouri’s capital city as severe weather swept across the state overnight, killing at least three people and injuring nearly two dozen others.

 The National Weather Service confirmed that the large and destructive tornado moved over Jefferson City shortly before midnight on Wednesday.

-“Across the state, Missouri’s first responders once again responded quickly and with strong coordination as much of the state dealt with extremely dangerous conditions that left people injured, trapped in homes, and tragically led to the death of three people,” Governor Mike Parson said.
+“Across the state, Missouri’s first responders once again responded quickly and with strong coordination as much of the state dealt with extremely dangerous conditions that left people injured, trapped in homes, and tragically led to the death of three people,” Gov. Mike Parson said.

+The three deaths occurred more than 150 miles away near Golden City in Missouri’s southwest corner, Missouri Public Safety said.

+Kenneth Harris, 86, and his 83-year-old wife, Opal, were found dead Wednesday night about 200 yards from their home outside Golden City, Missouri State Highway Patrol Sgt.
+John Lueckenhoff said.
+Betty Berg, 56, also was killed and her husband, Mark, was seriously injured when their mobile home was destroyed just west of the city, Lueckenhoff said.

+The storm also ripped a roof off a fertilizer plant in the area, prompting a precautionary evacuation of 1-mile radius because of a possible chemical leak.

-Missouri Public Safety said the three were killed in the Golden City area of Barton County, near Missouri’s southwest corner, as the severe weather moved in from Oklahoma, where rescuers struggled to pull people from high water.
-The tornado hit during a week that has seen several days of tornadoes and torrential rains in parts of the Southern Plains and Midwest.
+The severe weather moved in from Oklahoma, where rescuers struggled to pull people from high water.
+This week has seen several days of tornadoes and torrential rains in parts of the Southern Plains and Midwest.

-No deaths were reported in the capital, but Jefferson City Police Lt.
-David Williams said about 20 people were rescued by emergency personnel.
+Jefferson City’s damage spanned about a 3-mile area, said Police Lt.
+David Williams.
+About 20 people were rescued by emergency personnel, and although there were no reports of missing people, authorities planned door-to-door checks Thursday, he said.

 The weather service reported that a “confirmed large and destructive tornado” was observed over Jefferson City at 11:43 p.m.
 Wednesday, moving northeast at 40 mph (64 kph).
 The capital city has a population of about 40,000 and is located about 130 miles (209 kilometers) west of St. Louis.